tansansu/10.-Capstone-Project/CapstoneProject_SlideDeck.md

 What is it?
 ========================================================
-This app guess what is the word you may think
+This app guesses what is the word you may think
 and recommends the maximum three words that are highly probable.

 - The design of the web is 'google.com' style. :-)